Engrjimrash/alx-system_engineering-develops/README.md

-This repository contains solutions to shell task
+This repository contains solution to shell tasks